-Staff are required to be alert to changes in children's behavior, which could indicate they need help or protection.
-Concerns that a child is at risk of radicalisation are referred to the

-DSL in the usual way.
-Monkfield Park's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
+Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
+Monkfield Park's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral using the Prevent National Referral Form found on the Cambridgeshire and Peterborough Safeguarding Board website.
+National Prevent referral form (safeguardingcambspeterborough.org.uk)

-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (July 2015).
+See also Prevent Duty Guidance: for England and Wales,' HM Government, (March 2024).

-3.6.13 Privately Fostered Children
+3.8.12 Privately Fostered Children

-Private fostering is when a child under the age of 16, (under 18 if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or relative in their own home for 28 days or more.
+Private fostering is when a child under the age of 16, (under 18 if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or relative, in their own home for 28 days or more.

-The school will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Specialist Fostering Team.
+Monkfield Park will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Fostering Recruitment and Assessment Team.

-3.6.14 Children who have Family Members in Prison
+3.8.13 Children who have Family Members in Prison